-More than your computer and devices, do you trust those asking you, to trust them and their technology?
+More than your computer and devices — do you trust those asking you to trust them and their technology?

-My background in technology
+My background in AI technologies

 I work with, and develop, automation systems for ecommerce.

-Part of our work is with the largest tech platforms you already know — search engines and social media platforms — that have somehow become integral to our searches for satisfaction of some kind or another.
+Part of our work is with the largest tech platforms you already know — search engines and social media platforms — that have somehow become integral to our searches for satisfaction, of some kind or another.

 As technology designers and programmers, this gives us a view of both sides of the curtain.
-We have the technical understanding to both create and deconstruct what these patrons of progress do, and how they do it.
+We have the technical understanding to both create and deconstruct what these patrons of progress do — and how they do it.

-There are no secrets really, they even document what they do publicly.
-However, the prestige is hidden in plain sight, as any good magician knows, through misdirection and overwhelming our predictable and conditioned senses.
+There are no secrets, really, they even document what they do publicly.
+However, the prestige is hidden in plain sight, as any good magician knows — through misdirection, and overwhelming our predictable and conditioned senses.

-I hope to have a reasonable understanding of how much is going on behind the screens, how much is beyond knowing for sure, often by-design, and how it can direct you, whether you know it, care, or not.
+I hope to have a reasonable understanding of how much is going on behind the screens; how much is beyond knowing for sure, often by-design — and how it can direct you, whether you know it, care, or not.

-I believe you should know a little more too, so this is post is food for these thoughts, before watching the film included below…
+I believe you should know a little more, too.
+So, this is post is food for these thoughts, before watching the film, included below…

 Why target you or anyone?

-When a platform secures and encompasses sufficient users (or citizenship) that it can set its prices without competition for efficiency, choice and equality of responsibility — then it becomes a fiefdom and tax-collector, able to use the procured and secured funding as it pleases for its own ends far, beyond the interests of the necessary users it may proclaim to serve — and without account to the natural democratic forces of voting with your wallet or feet.
+When a platform secures and encompasses sufficient users (or citizenship), that it can set its prices without competition for; efficiency, choice and equality of responsibility — then it becomes a fiefdom and tax-collector — able to use the procured and secured funding, as it pleases, for its own ends — far, beyond the interests of the necessary users it may proclaim to serve — and without account to the natural democratic forces of voting with your wallet or feet.

 Think about this word for a second; targeting. 🎯

 Well, first and most obviously; your money.
 That’s called advertising, it’s the same with or without technology, one entity’s designs to influence another.
+Fair game.

 Money is an arbitrary unit-of-measure better described as a promise.
 As stated on many government banknotes in; “I promise to pay the bearer”.